Continuity thesis: Franklin and Pasnau

-He claims that the Renaissance was in fact a period when thought declined significantly, bringing to an end a period of advance in the late Middle Ages, and that the twelfth century was the "real, true, and unqualified renaissance".
+He claims that the Renaissance was in fact a period when thought declined significantly and brought to an end a period of advance in the Late Middle Ages and that the twelfth century was the "real, true, and unqualified renaissance".
 For example, the rediscovery of ancient knowledge, which the later Italian humanists claimed for themselves, was actually accomplished in the 12th century.

 Franklin cites many examples of scientific advances in the medieval period that predate or anticipate later 'discoveries'.
 For example, the first advances in geometrical optics and mechanics were in the 12th century.
 The first steps in understanding motion, and continuous variation in general, occurred in the 14th century with the work of the scientists of the Merton School, at Oxford in the 1330s and 1340s.
 (Franklin notes that there is no phrase in ancient Greek or Latin equivalent to "kilometres per hour").
 Nicole Oresme, who wrote on theology and money, devoted much of his effort to science and mathematics and invented graphs, was the first to perform calculations involving probability, and the first to compare the workings of the universe to a clock.
 Franklin emphasises how much of later thought, not only in science, was built on a foundation of revived scholasticism, not Renaissance humanism.

-But little of importance occurs in any other branches of science in the two centuries between Oresme and Copernicus.
-Like other historians of this period, Franklin attributes the decline to the plague of 1348–1350, (the black death), which killed a third of the people in Europe.
-Johan Huizinga's examination of this period, The Waning of the Middle Ages, suggests a tendency towards elaborate theory of signs, which Franklin compares with the degeneracy of modern Marxism.
+According to Franklin, little of importance occurs in any other branches of science in the two centuries between Oresme and Copernicus.
+Like other historians of this period, Franklin attributes the decline to the plague of 1348–1350 (the Black Death), which killed a third of the people in Europe.
+Johan Huizinga's examination of the period, The Waning of the Middle Ages, suggests a tendency towards elaborate theory of signs, which Franklin compares with the degeneracy of modern Marxism.
 He cites the late Renaissance naturalist Aldrovandi, who considered his account of the snake incomplete until he had treated it in its anatomical, heraldic, allegorical, medicinal, anecdotal, historical and mythical aspects.
 He marks the 15th century as coinciding with the decline of literature.
 Chaucer died in 1400; the next writers that are widely read are Erasmus, More, Rabelais and Machiavelli, just after 1500.
 "It is hard to think of any writer in English between Chaucer and Spenser who is now read even by the most enthusiastic students.
 The gap is almost two hundred years."
 He points to the development of astrology and alchemy in the heyday of the Renaissance.